DXC-0/Fedora-Nix-Config/README.md

 ### HOME MANAGER FOR DOTFILES

-Home-manager is kind of the craziest thing I've seen in the Linux world for a long time.
-It's much more powerful to have a classic system with Homemanager.
-I can declare the configurations of my Nix applications, apply them, rollback if necessary with its derivation system.
-With this, you always have a consistent "user level" system.
-The highlight of the show is that it even allows you to manage your DNF application dotfiles, which makes your entire configuration rebuildable in a few seconds.
+With Home Manager, I can declare the configurations of my Nix applications, apply them, and roll back if necessary thanks to its derivation system.
+This way, you always have a consistent system at the user level.
+The application's strength is that it even allows you to manage the dotfiles of your DNF applications, making your entire configuration rebuildable in seconds.

 ### FLATPAK AND PODMAN